Brian Brady, President

 Fun Fact: Valonda works with young ladies around performing arts and discipleships at her church.

 Valonda was born and raised on the Westside of Chicago.
 She is a proud Mikva alumnus who has participated in countless Mikva programs and events.
 She is passionate about youth development and empowering youth to take ownership of their dreams.
 Valonda holds a Bachelor's Degree in Political Science and Sociology from Southern Illinois University Carbondale, and a Master’s Degree from the University of Illinois Springfield in Public Administration.
-She leads Mikva's College Connections Initiative to support first generation and underserved youth in applying to and staying in college.
+She leads Mikva's College and Career Connections Program to support first generation and underserved youth in applying to and staying in college.

 Steven Rosado, Senior Program Director